 itwêwina – A dictionary that understands what you’re looking for. – https://sapir.artsrn.ualberta.ca/cree-dictionary/

-I came across this website last year when I was looking for sources with many variations of Cree words in the linguistics column after a search.
-I use it extensively.
+I came across this website in 2019 when I was looking for sources.
+There are many variations of Cree words in the linguistics column search.
+I use it extensively to this day.

 Online Cree Dictionary – http://www.creedictionary.com/